Board of Directors

 Maddie Gillentine, PhD

-Dr. Maddie Gillentine, PhD is a Variant Scientist at Seattle Children’s Hospital in Seattle, Washington.
-She currently works with genetic data diagnosing pediatric patients.
+Dr. Maddie Gillentine, PhD is the Research Director of the HNRNP Family Foundation.
 Dr. Gillentine did her postdoctoral work in the lab of Dr. Evan Eichler at University of Washington, where she analyzed large data sets of genomic data to identify novel genetic disorders, particularly those impacting gene families.
 This work was how she identified the larger group of HNRNP-Related Neurodevelopmental Disorders.
 She is also one of our founding board members!

 Dr. Gillentine’s PhD work at Baylor College of Medicine in Houston, Texas was with induced pluripotent stem cell models of neurodevelopmental disorders.
 She also has two autistic brothers, which fueled her interest in neurodevelopmental disorder genetics.